-Most education departments around the world require teachers to complete a certain number of PD hour per year.
+Most education departments around the world require teachers to complete a certain number of professional development hours per year.
 Our courses are perfectly suited for this purpose and we are aware that teachers around the world are able to claim PD hours.

 In New South Wales, Australia